 During her four-year parliament term she served on the Education, Youth, Media and Culture Committee; as well as the Parliamentary Steering Committee established to develop a scheme to modernize the Parliament’s practices and overall effectiveness.
 She also previously served on the Foreign Affairs, Planning, Petroleum, Mineral Wealth, Agriculture and Fishery Committees.

-In 2011 she was selected as one the ‘500 Most Influential Muslims’ by the Royal Islamic Strategic Studies Center in Jordan.
+In 2011 Al Awadhi was selected as one the ‘500 Most Influential Muslims’ by the Royal Islamic Strategic Studies Center in Jordan.
 She is a member of the World Economic Forum’s Young Global Leaders and also a Member of the Global Agenda Councils of the World Economic Forum.
-In addition, Her Excellency was acting chairperson for the regional board of Young Arab Leaders (YAL).
-Previously, she was also a Board Member with YAL’s UAE Chapter and headed its Education initiative that sought to provide higher education opportunities to talented UAE nationals.
-She is also a member of the Advisory Board of the University of Southern California’s Center on Public Diplomacy.
+In addition, Al Awadhi was acting chairperson for the regional board of Young Arab Leaders (YAL).
+Previously, she was also on the Advisory Board of the University of Southern California’s Center on Public Diplomacy, and a board member with YAL’s UAE Chapter and headed its Education initiative that sought to provide higher education

 Since 2007 she has been a regular columnist for local newspapers in the UAE.
 Her articles cover a range of socio-economic topics, including women’s rights, democracy, social justice, cultural perspectives, and education challenges throughout the Middle East.

-Her Excellency Najla Al Awadhi is a graduate of Harvard University’s Kennedy School of Government.
+Al Awadhi holds a Masters degree in Public Administration from Harvard University’s Kennedy School of Government.